 First and last name (required) and middle name, age, race, and sex (optional)

-You can locate someone who is currently detained for possible violation of immigration laws or who was released within the last 60 days, by using the Online Detainee Locator System or by getting in touch with one of the field offices of the Office of Enforcement and Removal Operations (ERO).
+You can locate someone who is currently detained for possible violation of immigration laws or who was released within the last 60 days from an ICE detention facility by using the Online Detainee Locator System or by contacting the field offices of the Office of Enforcement and Removal Operations (ERO).

 Each prison sets its own visiting hours.
 By law, an inmate gets at least four hours of visiting time per month.
 If you have a question about a particular prison, contact that facility directly.
 Review information on visiting a federal inmate to ensure your visit is a success.